Start: Bondi Beach

 Get a map of our route

-This is probably one of the most famous walks in the area and the one that’s on every tourist’s To Do list whilst they’re in town.
+This is probably one of the most famous walks in the area, alongside the Spit to Manly walk, and the one that’s on every tourist’s To Do list whilst they’re in town.
 The coastal path starts at the southern end of the world famous Bondi Beach and finishes on the more subdued Coogee Beach.

 With the walk starting in our backyard we’ve done it a fair few times, but the beauty is it’s always different… The weather, the waves, the flowers, the wildlife, the crowds.
 They all ebb and flow and change over time, meaning it’s always worth taking half a day to stroll 6km of the Eastern Suburbs’ best views.